On Monday, I announced my new email policy of checking email once a day.

 99% of all “But what about…?” questions can be answered with this.
 Impatience, inconvenience, and preference are all distinct from urgent.
 If neither your health nor your livelihood are in jeopardy, it’s probably not an emergency.

-And if it’s not an emergency, it can probably very safely wait until I check email tomorrow!
+And if it's not an emergency, it can probably very safely wait until tomorrow (or the next day).

 ::applause::